cmg189/better_battery/README.md

 ## Description <a name="description"></a>

+Problem Statement:

+Demonstrate a creative way to use GitHub and it's features.

+Thoughts:

 One of GitHub's main features is the ability to track any changes made in code repositories.

-The theme of tracking changes has inspired me to think outside the box and come up with a creative way to use GitHub.

-One question I asked myself is _What things do I care to track changes over time?_
+I asked myself _What changes do I care to track over time?_

-As I used my phone to try and conjure up ideas, I noticed my battery was about to die.
+Noticing my battery was about to die it occurred to me,

-Then it hit me, **Batteries!**
+**Batteries!**

 Better Battery utilizes GitHub to track the remaining charge in batteries over time so that anyone can better their understanding of battery utilization!